 Believe me, what to wear on the mountain causes a lot of consternation.
 More than a few glasses of wine/beer have been consumed debating this all important question as our guests contemplate their ‘mountain fashion statement’ for the next day.
 In Chamonix, France we joke about the ‘mountain fashion police’ removing you forcibly from the mountain for not sporting the correct attire.

 Of course, it’s not really about cutting a dash on the hill, it is about being comfortable and safe.
 Safe in the sense that you could literally freeze bits of yourself if incorrectly dressed in bad weather.
 We don’t want any digits snapping off as you attempt to adjust your snowshoes!
-The simple answer to the question of what to wear snowshoeing is to dress for winter walking, not for downhill skiing as believed by many otherwise you will be overheating very quickly.
-Salopettes are not designed for walking!
-So a quick run down of clothing for snowshoeing...
+The simple answer to the question of what to wear snowshoeing is to dress for winter walking, not for downhill skiing, as believed by many, otherwise you will overheat very quickly.
+Alpine ski salopettes are not designed for walking.
+So a quick run down on clothing for snowshoeing...

 The Back Half On your back you need a ‘day’ sack of about 25 – 30 litres capacity.
 In this you will have all the above mentioned bits that you might not wear all day as you warm up.
 There will also be sunscreen, water, lip balm, lunch, and of course your safety gear such as shovel, and probe.
 A rucksack with the ability to attach your snowshoes is ideal.
 This is because on some occasions you may walk a little way with your snowshoes on your back till we reach the snowline.
 Most of the time we will, however, put the snowshoes on beside the car.

 So there you have it.
-The perfectly dressed snowshoer, and I will expect you all to be suitably dressed and ready for action, just like Julie our ‘model’ who with no help from myself can turn herself out rather nicely, though she does, occasionally, require pulling out of a snowdrift which does mean she has to spent a bit of time ‘dusting off’ before she re-acquires her nonchalant mountain babe demeanour.
-Feel free to drop us a line with any questions!
+The perfectly dressed snowshoer, and I will expect you all to be suitably dressed and ready for action just like Julie our ‘model’ who with no help from myself can turn herself out rather nicely, though she does, occasionally, require pulling out of a snowdrift which means she has to spent a bit of time ‘dusting off’ the snow before she re-acquires her nonchalant mountain babe demeanour.